Bryanhalambeck/expense-analysis/README.md

 ⸻

-📊 Category-Level Benchmarking (All Departments)
+### 📊 Category-Level Benchmarking (All Departments)

-Comparing each department’s spending behavior to what’s expected.
+**Comparing each department’s spending behavior to what’s expected.**

 This section evaluates how each department’s spending behavior aligns with expectations across categories like Travel, Meals, Office Supplies, Training, and Travel.

 To do this, I created a custom benchmarking system that:

-	•	Calculates what % of each department’s budget goes to each category
+- Calculates what % of each department’s budget goes to each category
-	•	Compares that to what’s typical across all departments
+- Compares that to what’s typical across all departments
-	•	Defines expected spend levels (Low, Medium-Low, Medium, Medium-High, High) for each department and category
+- Defines expected spend levels (Low, Medium-Low, Medium, Medium-High, High) for each department and category
-	•	Visualizes how far off each department is from those expectations using a color-coded heatmap
+- Visualizes how far off each department is from those expectations using a color-coded heatmap

+---

-✅ Step-by-Step Benchmarking Process
+#### ✅ Step-by-Step Benchmarking Process

-    1.    % of Department Spend by Category
+1. **% of Department Spend by Category**
-→ Percent = (Category Spend / Total Dept Spend) × 100
+   `Percent = (Category Spend / Total Dept Spend) × 100`
    → This gives a normalized view of each department’s spending priorities.

-    2. Deviation from Category Average
+2. **Deviation from Category Average**
-→ Deviation = (This Dept’s % Spend) – (Category Average % Spend)
+   `Deviation = (This Dept’s % Spend) – (Category Average % Spend)`
    → This tells us how unusually high or low a department is spending in each area.

-    3. Tier Midpoints from Percentiles
+3. **Tier Midpoints from Percentiles**
-→ I split all deviation values into percentile-based tiers:
+   I split all deviation values into percentile-based tiers:
-    •    Bottom 33% → Low
+   - Bottom 33% → Low
-    •    Middle 33% → Medium
+   - Middle 33% → Medium
-    •    Top 33% → High
+   - Top 33% → High
-→ In-between midpoints:
+   *In-between midpoints:*
-    •    Medium–Low = avg of Low and Medium
+   - Medium–Low = average of Low and Medium
-    •    Medium–High = avg of Medium and High
+   - Medium–High = average of Medium and High

-    4. Manual Tier Expectations
+4. **Manual Tier Expectations**
-→ Based on business context, I manually defined expected tier behavior for each department/category pair.
+   Based on business context, I manually defined expected tier behavior for each department/category pair.

-📝 Note: Full tier assignments are available in the code for transparency.
-These were based on common sense assumptions for a small team with shared spending responsibilities.
+   📝 *Note: Full tier assignments are available in the code for transparency.
+These were based on common sense assumptions for a small team with shared spending responsibilities.*

-    5. Deviation from Expected Benchmark
+5. **Deviation from Expected Benchmark**
-→ Final Score = Actual Deviation – Expected Tier Midpoint → This reflects how far each department is from where they should be.
+   `Final Score = Actual Deviation – Expected Tier Midpoint`
+   → This reflects how far each department is from where they should be.

+---

-🎯 Why It Matters
+#### 🎯 Why It Matters

 This approach doesn’t just highlight high or low spenders — it shows where departments are behaving differently than expected.

 The resulting heatmap offers:
-    •    ✅ Targeted Diagnosis: Flag potential problem areas.
+- ✅ **Targeted Diagnosis:** Flag potential problem areas
-    •    📊 Executive Overview: Give leadership a clean snapshot of department behavior.
+- 📊 **Executive Overview:** Give leadership a clean snapshot of department behavior

 ⸻